chinshr/wakanda-cloud-deployment-guide/en/deployment-guide.md

 You should see the wonderful PTO application in action.
 Enjoy!

 ## Installing Wakanda on Ubuntu Linux

-In a terminal (on your local machine) connect to your Ubuntu server, deploy account, e.g.

-    > ssh deploy@wakofoo.cloudapp.net
-    Password: <enter password>
-    deploy@ubuntu:~$

-You will be in the `deploy` user's home folder.
-When you enter `pwd` at the prompt, you should see `/home/deploy`.
-Otherwise, just enter `cd`, which brings you back to your home folder.

 Download the latest (production) release.
 Outside your terminal, browse to